 Windows administrators are not excluded

 If the "Exclude Windows Administrators after log on" setting is enabled Deskman will not apply restrictions when administrators log on.
-However, the following desktop and system restrictions (policies) will remain applied unless maintenance is enabled and startup programs, as well:
+However, startup programs and the following desktop and system restrictions will remain applied unless maintenance is enabled:

 - Disallow making changes to the Start Menu